metal-stack/docs/docs/src/index.md

 ## Why Bare Metal?

 Bare metal has several advantages over virtual environments and overcomes several drawbacks of virtual machines.
+We also listed drawbacks of the bare metal approach.
+Bare in mind though that it is still possible to virtualize on bare metal environments when you have your stack up and running.

 ### Virtual Environment Drawbacks